bityoga/mysome_glusterfs/README.md

 executable location = /usr/local/bin/ansible
 python version = 3.7.4 (default, Jul  9 2019, 18:13:23) [Clang 10.0.1 (clang-1001.0.46.4)]
 ```
+- Furthermore, on your local machine you need to have some ansible plugins installed.
+  - Navigate to the folder `mysome_glusterfs`
+  - Execute the command `ansible-galaxy install -r requirements.yml`

 - The remote machines donot need ansible installed.
 However, all remote hosts **must** have python version `2.7.x` or `above`

 ## Defining the remote host machines
 In order to set up gusterfs cluster we would need a set of host machines.
 Ansible will comunicate with these machines and setup your cluster.

+There are two mechanisms to set up the remote machines.
+Either manually or automated.
+However, the automated process currently only works on Digital Ocean.
+It is recommended to move with the automated process as of now

+### Automated
-- Please navigate to the file `inventory/hosts`
+- Please navigate to the file `inventory/hosts_template`
 - It looks as follows:
 ```
 [gfscluster]